- Spanish Direct Object Pronouns Explained In Simple Language! - September 20, 2020

 What is conjugation in the first place?

-Conjugation is a name of a grammatical concept.
+Conjugation is the name of a grammatical concept.
 Don’t get scared just yet!
 It’s pretty simple.
 Conjugation is just changing the verb to add extra information to it.

 You eat a piece of cake.